File Coverage

 my $logger = Log::Abstraction->new(%args);

-Creates a new C<Log::Abstraction> object.
+Creates a new C<Log::Abstraction> instance, or clones an existing one when

 =item * C<carp_on_warn>

-Causes C<error()> to C<carp> if C<croak_on_error> is not given.
+Also causes C<error()> to C<carp> if C<croak_on_error> is not set.

 =item * C<croak_on_error>